If you have unmounted partitions you can mount them by creating a directory as a mount point, then mounting the partition.

-The /etc/fstab contains information about mounted file systems.
+/etc/fstab file contains information about file systems that should be automatically mounted.

-Each file system (I think of these as partitions) are mounted in a directory.
+Each file system (think of these as partitions) are mounted in a directory.
 Any file that is created in that directory will be saved onto that file system.

 /dev/sda1 / /dev/sda2 /home